random532/brut/README.md

 A: run "pkg remove xdisk"<br>

 Q: Is it safe? <br>
-A: There are mixed opinions about whether GUI programms should issue root commands. <br>
+A: Run it as regular user.
+For root commands, it has a sudo(8) backend.<br>
-Either way, xdisk uses sudo(8) as backend.
-This way xdisk will mirror the security policy<br>
+Password is piped to sudo via named pipe.
+You can change your <br>
-of sudo.
-More in sudo.conf(5).
+sudo settings in sudo.conf(5).<br>

 Q: How do I mount/unmount?<br>
 A: Right-click on a partition.
 A popup menu will appear.<br>

 Q: Why is this not an official port?<br>
 A: It needs more testing.
-You can test, too!
-The application name might change in the future.<br>
+If you have an idea for a better app name, let me know. ;-)<br>